 Before joining the UT Southwestern faculty in 2019, Dr. De Blanche worked as an attending physician for the North Dallas Veterans Healthcare System.
 Prior to that, she served as an Assistant Professor of Radiology at the University of Arkansas.

 Her research interests include the use of nuclear imaging in conditions of the bladder, thyroid, and heart.

-Dr. De Blanche is active in several professional organizations, including the American College of Nuclear Medicine, the Society of Nuclear Medicine and Molecular Imaging, the American Medical Association, and the American Society of Nuclear Cardiology.
+In addition to being a Fellow of the American College of Nuclear Medicine, Dr. De Blanche is active in several professional organizations, including the American Medical Association, the American Society of Nuclear Cardiology, and the Society of Nuclear Medicine and Molecular Imaging, which she serves as president of its Southwest chapter.

 During her free time, Dr. De Blanche enjoys outdoor activities, such as walking, jogging, ocean kayaking, long-distance cycling, and skiing.
 She is also a fan of audio books, a student of ancient and medieval history, and an avid traveler.

 - University of Witwatersrand-South Africa (1987)

 - Hillbrow Hospital, University of Witwatersrand, South Africa (1988), Internal Medicine & General Surgery

 - Hillbrow Hospital, University of Witwatersrand-South Africa (1989), Emergency Medicine

 - Hillbrow Hospital, University of Witwatersrand-South Africa (1991), Radiology

 - University of Arkansas for Medical Sciences (2008), Nuclear Medicine